International Economics (Unit 1)

 The Ricardian Model:

-To explain his theory of comparative cost advantage, Ricardo constructed a two-country, two-commodity, but one-factor model with the following assumptions:
+To explain his theory of comparative cost advantage, Ricardo constructed a two-country, two-commodity, but one-factor model with the following assumptions:1.
+Labour is the only productive factor.

 2. Costs of production are measured in terms of the labour units involved.